The Life and Art of Dante Gabriel Rossetti

 In death's despite,

 And day and night yield one delight once more?

 A Tragic Love

-To Rossetti - feminine beauty exemplified fine art - and beauty was none other than the exquisite muses that he encapsulated in his paintings.
+To Rossetti, feminine beauty exemplified fine art and beauty was none other than the beautiful muses that he encapsulated in his paintings.
 He preferred the red-heads, the crimson flowers or the "stunners" as he so glorified his subjects.

 A Sisterhood of Stunners